 One advantage of a saltwater swimming pool over a non-saltwater pool is that you don't need to manually measure and adjust the free chlorine level (FCL) by adding harsh chlorine.

-Since chlorine demand in a saltwater pool or any other pool depends on several factors, such as water temperature, room temperature, seasons, and pool activity, it's essential to be aware of how to regulate the amount of chlorine your saltwater generator is producing and adding to your pool.
+Chlorine demand in a pool depends on several factors, such as water temperature, room temperature, seasons, and pool activity. it's therefore essential to regulate the amount of chlorine your saltwater generator produces and adds to your pool.

 Chlorine generators will only work with the settings you set.
-The frequency of testing your FC level should be determined by the factors considered earlier in the third paragraph.
+The frequency of testing your FC level should be determined by the factors considered earlier in this post.

 For a practical example, if your pool is very busy with many swimmers, your pool will need more chlorine than a less busy pool with few swimmers.